-After my month without shopping, I had a lighter closet, but also a greater awareness for my own shopping triggers.
-Knowing what drives me to spend means I’m more mindful of the phenomenon occurring in the future, and can combat boredom with something other than a trip to the shoe store.
-Check out some of the most common psychological triggers for shopping, and see if any ring true with your own spending style:
+After my month without shopping, I had a lighter closet but a greater awareness of my own shopping triggers.
+Knowing what drives me to spend means I’m more mindful of the phenomenon occurring in the future and can combat boredom with something other than a trip to the shoe store.

 1. Shopper’s High

-They say that after running, you get a runner’s high – I’m definitely not a runner, so I’ve never experienced this.
-It’s attributed to the release of dopamine that occurs after you’re done with your run.
-But for those who love to shop, the same high can be attained through the actual act of buying.
+They say that after running, you get a runner’s high.
+I’m definitely not a runner, so I’ve never experienced one.
+But it’s attributed to the release of dopamine that occurs after you’re done with your run.
+And those who love to shop can attain the same high through the act of buying.

-One thing that I do when I get the urge to shop is to head to the drugstore for a smaller purchase, such as new lip gloss.
+One thing I do when I get the urge to shop is to head to the drugstore for a smaller purchase, such as new lip gloss.
 It helps satisfy the urge and gives me the same satisfaction as a bigger purchase.
-Find things that give you satisfaction, such as reading a book, going for a walk, or grabbing appetizers with friends, and you’ll get the same good feelings without the high price.
+But you can find free or low-cost things that give you satisfaction, such as reading a book, going for a walk, or grabbing appetizers with friends, and you’ll get the same good feelings without the high price.

 3. The Idea of Saving

 You feel good about being a savvy shopper, right?
-Unfortunately, your brain has fallen for one of the oldest tricks in the book, where a store makes you focus on what you’re saving, rather than what you’re spending.
+Unfortunately, your brain has fallen for one of the oldest tricks in the book.
+The store made you focus on what you’re saving rather than what you’re spending.

 4. Retail Therapy

-While on my shopping fast, I realized just how often shopping acted as a stand-in for various emotions.
-Happy, sad, annoyed, tired mad – it all culminated in shopping.
-Buying things feels good, so it can combat a bevy of bad feelings.
-According to Harris Interactive, one in four people have gone shopping specifically as a form of therapy – to deal with emotions or problems.
+While on my shopping fast, I realized just how often shopping acted as a coping tool for various emotions.
+Happy, sad, annoyed, tired, mad, bored — it all culminated in shopping.
+Buying things feels good, so it can combat a bevy of feelings.

 5. Perceived Value

-One of the psychological spending traps I am most guilty of is spending out of boredom.
-During my shopping fast, my in-laws took my kids for the weekend with the rest of the family and I had two glorious free days to myself.
+One of the psychological spending traps I’m most guilty of is spending out of boredom.
+During my shopping fast, my in-laws took my kids for the weekend with the rest of the family, and I had two glorious free days to myself.
 My first inclination?
 Go shopping.

-Hey, I had free time and I was bored, so naturally spending money was my first choice activity.
-Shopping is a pleasant activity that keeps you busy, so it’s often substituted for other more fulfilling activities.
+Hey, I had free time and I was bored, so naturally, spending money was my first-choice activity.
+Shopping is a pleasant endeavor that keeps you busy, so it’s often substituted for other more fulfilling activities.

 If you’re a leisure shopper, think of other activities you can sub for shopping and have them ready to go.
 That way, when you feel like a free afternoon automatically means a trip to the shoe store, you’re ready with a better alternative.